-CAPAI
+CAPAI COMMENTS

-CAPAI is a recognized community action agency assisting over 100,000 low income and disadvantaged persons annually within the State of Idaho.
-As mentioned above, CAPAI originally opposed Avista's pilot program for Remote Disconnections and Reconnections.
-However, following the workshop and informal discussions with the Company, CAPAI felt that
+CAPAI is a recognized Community Action Agency assisting over 100,000 lowincome and disadvantaged persons annually within the State of Idaho.
+As mentioned above, CAPAI originally opposed Avista's pilot program for remote disconnections and reconnections.
+However, following the workshop and informal discussions with the Company, CAPAI is

-3 AARP mentioned that while the Company's Revised Application utilizes the singular "disconnection" instead of the plural "disconnection" it believes this to be a typographical error.
+2 AARP mentions that while the Company's Revised Application utilizes the singular "disconnection" instead of the plural "disconnection" it believes this to be a typographical error.
 AARP states that the parties' agreement was for two field collection visits or two disconnections within a 12-month period and assumes that the Company "does not intend that customers with one disconnection during the previous 12 months would be included in the pilot."
 Id.

-Avista had adequately addressed its concerns and "no longer opposes the pilot program."
-CAPAI Comments at 2.
+satisfied that Avista has adequately addressed its concerns and "no longer opposes the pilot program."
+CAPAI Comments at p.
+2.